🔗 How to Connect GitHub with Bolt AI — Step-by-Step Guide (Import &

 You now know how to:

-- ● Import an existing GitHub project into Bolt.new
+- ● Import an existing GitHub project into Bolt AI

 - ● Push your new Bolt project to GitHub